November 2, 2004

 of the Geosciences major.
 Courses will be offered in alternating years using current

-manpower, and there will be no decrease in the offering of University Studies classes.
+manpower, and there will be no decrease in the offering of General Education classes.

 Upon a motion by Shaw, seconded by Jones, the motion passed unanimously.